 When the first bond ETFs began trading in 2002, the options were limited to relatively “plain vanilla” slices of the fixed income universe.
 In the subsequent 13 years, the bond ETF lineup has grown to include hundreds of products.
 And while the lion’s share of the assets are still in funds that seek to replicate the Barclays Aggregate Index or provide exposure to Treasurys, more exotic bond markets are now packaged within the ETF wrapper as well.
 In addition to high-yield debt, investors can buy up portfolios of bonds from overseas issuers and individual states.

 Senior loans are another corner of the bond market now accessible through the exchange-traded wrapper, with a handful of ETFs targeting this niche.
-The most cost-efficient of the group is the Highland / iBoxx Senior Loan ETF (SNLN), which has gathered about $320 million in assets since its launch in 2012.
+The most cost efficient of the group is the Highland / iBoxx Senior Loan ETF (SNLN), which has gathered about $320 million in assets since its launch in 2012.

-The appeal of Senior Loans
+Appeal of Senior Loans

 Senior loans, also commonly referred to as “senior debt” or “leveraged loans” or “bank loans,” are different in several ways from the bonds that traditionally make up a core holding in long-term portfolios.
 Senior loans are often issued by banks to companies with non-investment grade ratings.
-This type of debt is often issued in connection with a leveraged buyout, a transaction in which a company assumes debt in order to acquire the outstanding shares and convert from a publicly traded entity to a privately-held one.
+This type of debt is often issued in connection with a leveraged buyout, a transaction in which a company assumes debt in order to acquire the outstanding shares and convert from a publicly-traded entity to a privately-held one.

 As the name suggests — and the adjacent graphic illustrates — senior loans often receive higher priority than both common equity and other forms of debt in a company’s capital structure.
-In the event of bankruptcy, holders of senior loans are typically first in line to be paid (though there are some notable exceptions to this priority).
+In the event of a bankruptcy, holders of senior loans are typically first in line to be paid (though there are some notable exceptions to this priority).

-Another distinguishing feature relates to the coupon rates; senior loans are typically floating-rate bonds, which means that the coupons adjust as a reference interest rate changes.
+Another distinguishing feature relates to the coupon rates; senior loans are typically floating rate bonds, which means that the coupons adjust as a reference interest rate changes.
 For bonds with fixed payouts, an increase in rates makes their locked-in coupons less appealing.
 Because the coupons on senior loans typically reset based on a reference rate every few months, any such adverse effect is short-lived.
 This feature is particularly important in the current environment, where interest rates are generally expected to begin rising within the next 12 months.

 In other words, senior loans essentially compensate investors for taking on the credit risk of the issuers without exposing them to meaningful interest rate risk.
-Such an investment would potentially be appealing in an environment where the underlying economy is strong and rising interest rates are expected to decrease the value of long-duration fixed-income securities.
-The U.S. economy may be entering such a phase now; jobs reports, consumer confidence, and other economic indicators have painted a generally rosy picture, while lofty bond prices leave little upside potential among traditional fixed-income investments.
+Such an investment would potentially be appealing in an environment where the underlying economy is strong and rising interest rates are expected to decrease the value of long duration fixed income securities.
+The U.S. economy may be entering such a phase now; jobs reports, consumer confidence, and other economic indicators have painted a generally rosy picture, while lofty bond prices leave little upside potential among traditional fixed income investments.